-- Create a campus culture of wellness and student success so all students can innovate at Iowa State
+- Create a campus culture of wellness and academic success so all students can “Innovate at Iowa State”.

 - Student Wellness enhances the holistic health, wellbeing, and safety for all students through implementing prevention and health promotion strategies that support academic success, promote student development, and achieve health equity.

 How Student Wellness achieves our mission and supports Iowa State University’s Strategic Plan

 - Student Wellness uses a settings-based, public health approach to:

 - Reorient the campus community to prioritize and promote wellbeing in all systems, practices, services, and policies that enhance student success and holistic development

 - Mobilize campus and community members to strengthen community action for health